My Oak has gone black! How do I remove the staining?

 For example (the picture above accompanied this email):

-I wonder if you wouldn’t mind giving me some advice.
+Good evening, I wonder if you wouldn’t mind giving me some advice.
+I purchased

-To restore them, would I need to sand down or just apply a good quality stain?
+them, would I need to sand down or just apply a good quality stain?
+I would be

 Why does Oak turn black?